-PSF Policy 2.4.5: Mitigation shall be directed to projects on the School Board's financially feasible Work Plan that the School Board agrees will satisfy the demand created by that development approval, and shall be assured by a legally binding development agreement between the School Board, the County, and the applicant which shall be executed prior to the County's issuance of the final subdivision plat or the final site development plan approval.
-If the School Board agrees to the mitigation, the School Board must commit in the agreement to placing the improvement required for mitigation on its Work Program during the next scheduled update to the Facilities Work Program.
+PSF Policy 2.4.5: Mitigation shall be directed to projects on the School Board's financially feasible Educational Facilities Work Plan that the School Board agrees will satisfy the demand created by that development approval, and shall be assured by a legally binding development agreement commitment between the School Board, the County, and the applicant which shall be paid executed prior to the County's issuance of the final subdivision plat or the final site development plan approval.
+If the School Board agrees to the mitigation, the School Board must commit in the agreement to placing the improvement required for mitigation on its an existing project in the Work ProgramEducational Facilities Plan or set aside and not spend until such an improvement has been identified during the next scheduled update to the Facilities Work Program.

 PSF Policy 2.4.6: The applicant's total proportionate share obligation to resolve a capacity deficiency shall be based on the following: multiplying the number of deficient student stations needed to serve the development by the State average costs per student station at the time of construction (as adopted in Ch.
 1013.64 FS) for each school type.
-The State average cost per student station includes school facility construction costs contract costs, legal and administrative costs, fees of architects and engineers, furniture and equipment and site improvement costs.
+The State average cost per student station includes school facility construction costs, contract costs, legal and administrative costs, fees of architects and engineers, furniture and equipment and site improvement costs.
 It does not include the cost of land purchase or lease, extraordinary site preparation costs, hurricane hardening of structures and off-site infrastructure costs that are typically borne by the school district that may be necessary to serve the school.
 Costs for these items shall be included as part of the proportionate share calculations as appropriate.
-Pursuant to Section 163.3180(13)(e)(2), F.S., the applicant's proportionateshare mitigation obligation shall be credited toward any other impact or exaction fee imposed by local ordinance for the same need, on a dollar-for-dollar basis, at fair market value.
+Pursuant to Section 163.3180( $\frac{136}{(he)}$ (2) $\frac{b}{(he)}$ , F.S., the applicant's proportionate-share mitigation obligation shall be credited toward any other impact or exaction fee imposed by local ordinance for the same need, on a dollar-for-dollar basis, at fair market value.

-PSF Policy 2.4.7: At the time of initial adoption of this element, the student generation rates are those found in the Comprehensive Impact Fee Study June 2004.
-The student generation rates shall be reviewed periodically in conjunction with a review of the School Impact Fee in order to maintain consistency when calculating the impacts of new residential developments on school facilities.
+PSF Policy 2.4.7: At the time of initial adoption of this element, the The \-student generation rates are those found in the latest Comprehensive Impact Fee Study-\June 2004. \The student generation rates shall be reviewed periodically in conjunction with a review of the School Impact Fee in order to maintain consistency when calculating the impacts of new residential developments on school facilities.
 Professionally accepted methodologies and current housing and population data will be used to review the generation rates.